Law Clinics

-Each law clinic course contains three unique components: in the classroom, students develop the practical skills and knowledge bases they need to become creative, competent advocates; in the field, students take on primary responsibility for every aspect of their case and project work; and in supervision, students engage in critical assessment and reflection with expert faculty in order to understand their role as lawyer.
+Each law clinic contains three unique components: in the classroom, students develop the practical skills and knowledge bases they need to become creative, competent advocates; in the field, students take on primary responsibility for every aspect of their case and project work; and in supervision, students engage in critical assessment and reflection with expert faculty in order to understand their role as lawyer.

 California Environmental Legislation & Policy Clinic